Digitale Events

 • Camera & Microphones

-• (Keynote) Speaker (+ possibly travel and accommodation)
+• (Keynote) Speaker (+ travel and accommodation if necessary)

 • Event highlights (such as achocolate tasting ;-) )

-• Care packages , give-aways or branded gifts (for the latter we have put together tips for you in terms of sustainable gifts)
+• Care packages , give-aways or branded gifts (for the latter, we have put together tips for you on sustainable gifts)

 2. Consider a hybrid program

-With a hybrid event, it is important that you involve both the people on site and the virtual guests equally well.
-In order to connect these two - very different - groups, you should look for good connection points.
-And unfortunately the following does not apply here: one-size-fits-all.
-Instead, for each event, you should think carefully about who your participants are and what makes a successful event participation for them.
+In a hybrid event, it is important that you integrate both the people on site and the virtual guests equally well.
+In order to connect these two - very different - groups with each other, you should look for good connecting points.
+And unfortunately, one-size-fits-all does not apply here.
+Instead, you should think carefully about who your participants are and what constitutes successful event participation for them.

-Sure, since Corona, on-site events usually cause joy and participating in an event in person is much more valued than it was a few years ago.
-And even if the participants on site are all very happy, you should still keep certain worries and fears in the back of your mind.
-Above all, despite the corona relaxation, it ensures that certain hygiene concepts are still observed and that the participants can relax in this regard.
-In a relaxed and safe atmosphere, the participants can then network with each other and look forward to the interesting program items.
+Sure, since Corona, on-site events have usually sparked joy and attending an event in person is much more valued than it was a few years ago.
+And even if everyone taking part on site is very happy, you should still keep certain worries and fears in mind.
+Above all, despite the Corona relaxation, it ensures that certain hygiene concepts continue to be adhered to and that participants can relax in this regard.
+In a relaxed and safe atmosphere, participants can network with each other and look forward to the interesting program items.

 But don't forget the digital participants in your planning.
-After the last few years, we all know only too well these never-ending digital events that have been translated 1:1 into digital format.
-There is certainly (almost) nobody who likes to participate in online events for a long time and without interruption.
+After the last few years, we are probably all too familiar with these never-ending digital events that have been translated 1:1 into digital format.
+There is certainly (almost) no one who likes to take part in online events for a long time and without interruption.
 The following elements offer an alternative: regular breaks, motivating units and forced interactivity.
 In concrete terms, this means: Compared to the “offline participants”, you have to involve the virtual participants more in active networking.

-4. The balancing act of a hybrid event: How do you combine analogue and digital?
+4. The balancing act of a hybrid event: How do you combine analog and digital?

-The essential question of a hybrid event is certainly: How do I manage the balancing act between the two types of event?
+The essential question of a hybrid event is certainly: How do I manage the balancing act between both types of events?

-While participants on site probably have more time and desire to take part in various program items, the spice of the digital participants lies in the brevity.
-Instead of translating everything from analogue to digital, you should consider showing only selected program items in a hybrid way :
+While on-site participants probably have more time and desire to take part in various program items, digital participants prefer brevity.
+Instead of translating everything analog into digital, you should consider only displaying selected program items in a hybrid format :

-For example, you could offer the participants 6 program items on site, but only translate 2-4 of them into the hybrid format.
-You can, in turn, record the "analogue" components of the event and the virtual participants can access the recording anywhere and anytime.
+For example, you could offer 6 program items to participants on site, but only 2-4 of them could be translated into the hybrid format.
+You can record the “analog” components of the event and the virtual participants can access the recording anywhere and at any time.
 You could initially only give digital participants exclusive access to the recordings before they are made available to a wider audience.
-It could also make sense to set up Slack channels for the individual recordings, for example, so that the virtual participants also have a space to exchange information about them.
+It could also make sense to set up Slack channels for the individual recordings, for example, so that the virtual participants also have a space to exchange information.

-In the hybrid sessions, which all participants have in common, you should focus fully on interactivity.
-At our Theo events, for example, we use tools like Menti-Meter.
-These can be used sensibly and entertainingly from the home office, remotely but also on site.
-Try to leave a similar amount of space for discussion and interaction for both the virtual and the physical audience.
+In the hybrid sessions that all participants have in common, you should focus entirely on interactivity.
+For example, at our Theo events we use tools like Menti-Meter.
+These can be used sensibly and entertainingly from the home office, remotely or on site.
+Try to give both the virtual and on-site audience a similar amount of space for discussion and interaction.
 At the same time, you can take advantage of both aspects: while you can do creative networking activities with the participants on site, these can be mirrored digitally.
-Of course, just because the event is hybrid doesn't always mean that they all have to be linked together at the same time.
+Of course, just because the event is hybrid, it doesn't always have to be linked together at the same time.
 There can be real spaces as well as digital spaces for exchange.

-As explained in the previous point: Instead of deciding on either online or on-site formats, plan a colorful mixture.
-While key note speakers or exciting panels create a great atmosphere on site and also create a mood across the room, the virtual participants should of course also get their "fair share".
-So it is best to plan particularly exciting and interactive program items on site so that the enthusiasm is also conveyed virtually.
-The online participants also have the feeling of being there live.
+As already explained in the previous point: Instead of choosing either online or on-site formats, plan a colorful mix.
+While key note speakers or exciting panels create a great atmosphere on site and also create a mood across the room, the virtual participants should of course also get their “fair share”.
+It's best to plan particularly exciting and interactive program items on site so that the enthusiasm can also come across virtually.
+This means that online participants also have the feeling of being there live.

-In addition, you can distribute the participants on site in "break-out rooms", where they can be connected with the virtual guests and, for example, doa chocolate tasting together ;-) or entertaining (free) digital activities .
-For many activities, a hybrid format – i.e. some participants in meeting rooms and others connected digitally – is great.
+In addition, you can distribute the participants on-site in “break-out rooms” where they can be connected to the virtual guests and, for example, doa chocolate tasting together ;-) or do entertaining (free) digital activities .
+For many activities, a hybrid format – i.e. some participants in meeting rooms and others connected digitally – is ideal.
 Even if it sounds a bit more complicated at first glance, we have already experienced this at a few tastings!
-Be sure to include a team photo for the hybrid online activities ;-) and make sure - if necessary - that all on-site participants also have a digital device at hand to be active in chat groups and take part in digital surveys.
-In particular, the digital interaction between the two groups is crucial for a successful event!
+When doing hybrid online activities, be sure to take a team photo ;-) and - if necessary - make sure that all on-site participants also have a digital device to hand so that they can be active in chat groups and take part in digital surveys.
+In particular, the digital interaction between both groups is crucial for a successful event!
 Good communication between all participants paired with creative ideas is a guarantee for a great hybrid event.

 6. It was nice: The review of your hybrid event

-Even if we think the idea of hybrid events is great, of course we also see the disadvantages.
-Luckily, there is also a distinct benefit to going the extra mile!
+Even though we think the idea of hybrid events is great, we also see the disadvantages.
+Fortunately, there is also a distinct advantage for going the extra mile!
 Because you can use your recorded content far beyond the event.
 In particular, you can use the recorded key notes, inputs and highlights for a range of communication activities.

-Think about which other usage scenarios come into question for you.
-Continue to use the content by recutting, reassembling and processing it differently.
-For example, you can use them to
+Think about which other usage scenarios might apply to you.
+Continue to use the content by re-cutting it, re-arranging it and preparing it differently.
+For example, you can use them to:

-• send them in newsletters or make them available on the intranet;
+• to send them in newsletters or make them available on the intranet;

-• to make the content available as training to your colleagues, customers or partners;
+• Make the content available to your colleagues, customers or partners as training courses ;

-• to distribute them as a regular social media series in different networks.
+• to distribute them as a regular social media series on various networks.

-The more creative you become with the further use, the more you will benefit from the hybrid character of the event.
+The more creative you become with reuse, the more you will benefit from the hybrid nature of the event.
 Another advantage of the hybrid event is the additional analysis options.
-The digital part gives you significantly more opportunities to evaluate digital data.
-You can always insert small surveys, where you can collect the satisfaction of the participants and ideas for future events.
-Based on the collected data and ideas, you can then directly develop a data-based plan for your next event.
+The digital portion gives you significantly more options for evaluating digital data.
+You can also always insert small surveys where you can collect the satisfaction of the participants and ideas for future events.
+Based on the data and ideas you have collected, you can then directly develop a data-based plan for your next event.

-7. Don't forget to follow up your event!
+7. Don’t forget to follow up on your event!

-No matter what goals you have pursued with your hybrid event, a professional follow-up is always a good idea!
-So that the event is remembered well and keeps potential customers or partners in the loop, you should take the opportunity to contact all participants again.
-The following communication ideas are sure to go down well:
+No matter what goals you pursued with your hybrid event, a professional follow-up is always a good idea!
+To ensure that the event remains in your memory and keeps potential customers or partners in the loop, you should take the opportunity to contact all participants again.
+The following communication ideas are sure to be well received:

-• Thank you e-mails : Actually a matter of course and yet this follow-up opportunity is often not used.
-Make sure you thank all participants and share not only the highlights but also the best recordings with them.
+• Thank you emails : Actually a given and yet this follow-up opportunity is often not used.
+Make sure you thank everyone who took part and share not only the highlights but also the best recordings with them.
 And of course a way for them to stay in touch with you in the long term.

-• “We-Missed-You-Mail” : Don't forget the participants who actually would have liked to take part in the event.
-They will probably be particularly happy about recordings of the event and a few nice words!
+• “We-Missed-You-Mail” : Don’t forget the participants who would have actually liked to take part in the event.
+They will probably be particularly happy about recordings of the event and a few kind words!

-• Survey follow-up : If this does not happen immediately after the event, take the opportunity to ask the participants again for their opinion on the event.
-Especially if it was your first hybrid event, the input of the participants is certainly worth a lot!
+• Survey follow-up : If it doesn't happen immediately after the event, use the opportunity to ask participants again about their opinion of the event.
+Especially if it was your first hybrid event, the participants' input is certainly worth a lot!

 Our conclusion: Are hybrid events the future after Corona?

-The “New Normal” of digital events has probably changed events forever!
-And even if hybrid events sound complicated and elaborate, on closer inspection they also bring a lot of advantages!
-In addition, there is the fact that participants expect more flexibility from organizers in the future due to Corona.
-And last but not least, nobody knows when “normal” events will be possible again.
-So instead of mourning the old days, try to face the challenges and opportunities of the "New Normal" and make the best of it.
-This way your event will be a complete success!
+The “New Normal” of digital events has likely changed events forever!
+And even if hybrid events sound complicated and time-consuming, if you take a closer look, they also bring a lot of advantages!
+In addition, there is the fact that participants will expect more flexibility from organizers in the future due to Corona.
+And last but not least, no one currently knows when “normal” events will be possible again.
+So instead of mourning the old days, try to face the challenges and opportunities of the “new normal” and make the best of it.
+So your event is sure to be a complete success!

 Reading next